 Buying tickets feels like picking a level of immersion.
 Cheap seats mean you’ll still see everything, but the center lower sections are where the choreography and combat feel truly visceral.

-Ticket prices typically range from about $45–$85 per person for standard seating — check current prices on Viator; upgraded packages with better seats or added perks climb toward $100–$150.
+According to Excalibur Hotel’s Tournament of Kings booking page, ticket prices typically range from about $45–$85 per person for standard seating; upgraded packages with better seats or added perks climb toward $100–$150.
 There are often family deals and package bundles, but prices spike on weekend evenings and around major holidays.

-Practical tip: book at least two weeks out for weekend shows — check current prices on Viator; for Saturday nights, lock in your seats a month ahead during busy months.
+Practical tip: book at least two weeks out for weekend shows; for Saturday nights, lock in your seats a month ahead during busy months.
 If you want an atmospheric seat with the best sightlines, spend the extra $20–$40—this is one of those rare shows where proximity changes everything.

 What You’ll Eat: Menu, Portions, and Dietary Info